petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/web-server-service.md

 The [Ingress Load Balancer](../infrastructure-and-operations/networking/load-balancer.md) is also configured via the web server service.
 Environment variables can be added to this service to configure the load balancer and custom domains.
 See [the Load Balancer environment variables reference](../infrastructure-and-operations/networking/load-balancer.md#environment-variables-reference) for more information.

 All environment variables and other forms of configuration for Nginx are in the [official Nginx documentation](https://docs.nginx.com/).
 You can set such configurations in the `configs/{ENV}/` directory, and environment variables in the service's `LCP.json` file.

-## Scripts

-You can use scripts for more extensive customizations, but you must use caution when doing so.
-This is the most powerful way to customize the web server service and can cause undesired side effects.

-Any `.sh` files found in the `configs/{ENV}/scripts/` folder are run prior to starting your service.
-For example, you can place a script in this directory structure to remove all log files:

-    webserver
-    ├── configs
-    │   └── common
-    │       └── scripts
-    │           └── remove-log-files.sh
-    └── LCP.json